GabrielMoreau/winsoft-main/chrome/README.md

-# Chrome - Google Chrome naigator
+# Chrome - Google Chrome navigator

 Google Chrome is a cross-platform web browser developed by Google.